heinrichhermann/ai-launchkit-local/README.md

 ---

-## 🗑️ Uninstalling AI LaunchKit
+## 🗑️ Uninstalling AI Learning Kit

-If you need to remove AI LaunchKit from your system:
+If you need to remove AI Learning Kit from your system:

 ### Safe Uninstall with Backup